Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Approach

-For the specific tasks that we study here, we have assumed the grid embeddings to be pre-learned to represent the entire space of possible test data points, and we are simply focused on the problem of how to determine which of these are most useful in enabling generalization for a task-optimized network trained on a small fraction of that space (Figure \ref{OOD generalization_regime}).
+For the specific tasks that we study here, we have assumed the grid cell embeddings to be pre-learned to represent the entire space of possible test data points, and we are simply focused on the problem of how to determine which of these are most useful in enabling generalization for a task-optimized network trained on a small fraction of that space (Figure \ref{OOD generalization_regime}).
 That is, we look for a way to attend to a subset of grid-cells frequencies whose embeddings capture recurring task-relevant relational structure.
-We find that grid embeddings corresponding to the higher spatial frequency grid cells exhibit more variance on the training data than the low frequency embeddings.
-In any training set, low spatial frequency embeddings may carry information about the stimuli that can be used to help minimize task-error, but, critically, the higher frequency embeddings due to their higher variance tend to preferentially capture the same relational structure across different regions which is necessary for OOD generalization.
-Accordingly, we find that the determinant maximizing grid cell embeddings are those that encode higher frequencies.
+We find that grid cell embeddings corresponding to the higher spatial frequency grid cells exhibit greater variance over the training data than the lower frequency embeddings, while at the same time the correlations among those grid cell embeddings are lower than the correlations among the lower frequency grid cell embeddings.
+The determinant of the covariance matrix of the grid cell embeddings is maximized when the variances of the grid cell embeddings are high (they are “expressive”) and the correlation among the grid cell embeddings is low (they “cover the representational space”).
+As a result, the higher frequency grid cell embeddings more efficiently cover the representational space of the training data, allowing them to efficiently capture the same relational structure across training and test distributions which is required for OOD generalization.